subparstack/subparstack/Comments JS App Analysis.md

 ## That adds up

 [Here is a public Substack page with 334 comments](https://greenwald.substack.com/p/violence-in-the-capitol-dangers-in-bbe/comments) (at the time I exported it).
 [Here's the DOM it generates](https://fsbdoc.s3.amazonaws.com/subparstack-comments.html) exported as HTML.
 It has content-type `text/plain` to make it easier for your browser to display.
 Even so mine is having a hard time.
+Try rendering it and watch performance remembering that's without any JavaScript stinking up the joint!

 ## XHR activity

-From the network acticity console we see the comments app polling for new comments to display
+From the network acticity console I see the comments app polling for new comments to display

 ![Network view of XHR](https://monosnap.com/image/ZZHrYjzsLThm8cuFjA8nFRUQ6aSP81)